mosip/inji-certify/README.md

     1. Sunbird RC
     2. Esignet
     0. Exit
     Select:
     ```

 3. Select "Sunbird RC" as the first step of the installation process.

 4. The installation will encompass the following services:
    * [Credential Schema](https://github.com/Sunbird-RC/sunbird-rc-core/tree/main/services/credential-schema)
    * [Credential Service](https://github.com/Sunbird-RC/sunbird-rc-core/tree/main/services/credentials-service)
    * [Identity Service](https://github.com/Sunbird-RC/sunbird-rc-core/tree/main/services/identity-service)
    * [Registry](https://github.com/Sunbird-RC/sunbird-rc-core)
 5. Post Sunbird installation, proceed to create an issuer and credential schema.
 Refer to the API schemas available [here](https://github.com/Sunbird-RC/sunbird-rc-core/tree/main/api-documentation).
+    * Set the hostname of the endpoints correctly as per your docker setup
+    * Perform requests of 1, 2, 4 from Demo Mosip RC > Main Flow
+        * take note of $.schema[0].author & $.schema[0].id from request #2
 6. Add the jar file of Digital Credential Stack(DCS) plugin implementation in [loader_path](docker-compose-esignet/loader_path) the GitHub link for the repository can be found [here](https://github.com/mosip/digital-credential-plugins).
 7. Modify the properties of the Esignet service located in the [esignet-default.properties](docker-compose-esignet/config/esignet-default.properties) file:
    - Include Issuer ID and credential schema ID for the following properties: `mosip.esignet.vciplugin.sunbird-rc.credential-type.{credential type}.static-value-map.issuerId`, `mosip.esignet.vciplugin.sunbird-rc.credential-type.{credential-type}.cred-schema-id`.
+   - The `$.schema[0].author` DID goes to the config ending in issuerId and `$.schema[0].id` DID goes to the config ending in `cred-schema-id`.
-8. Once the Esignet properties are configured, proceed to select Esignet from the options provided for installation steps.
+8. Once the Esignet properties are configured, proceed to select Esignet from the options provided for eSignet and follow [these steps](https://github.com/mosip/esignet/blob/develop/docker-compose/README.md#how-to-run-this-setup.).

 ## Properties for custom use case
 - Sample schemas for Insurance registry are provided [here](docker-compose-sunbird/schemas), change it according to use case.